Johnnie Clay: After cricket

 Clay was a Test selector in 1947 and 1948.
 He contributed an annual essay to the Glamorgan County Cricket Club Yearbook from 1933 to 1950.
 On the basis of these essays, John Arlott declared that Clay was his favourite cricket writer.
 He served as President of Glamorgan from 1961 until his death in 1973.
 He died at St Hilary, near Cowbridge, Glamorgan.

-Outside cricket he had various business interests which often prevented him from playing cricket, which he always played as an amateur.
-He was a keen fan of horse-racing and was the owner of several long-distance steeplechasers.
+Outside cricket Clay had various business interests which often prevented him from playing cricket, which he always played as an amateur.
+He was a fan of horse-racing and was the owner of several long-distance steeplechasers.
 He served as secretary of the Glamorgan Hunt, and steward and director of Chepstow Racecourse, which had been laid out in the grounds of his family home at Piercefield Park in the 1920s.
 A long-distance steeplechase is held there annually in his memory.